 When a patient is harmed by faulty medications, a case of pharmacist malpractice, medical negligence or medical malpractice may exist.
 Depending on the circumstances, a pharmacy or pharmacist, clinicians, or other medical care providers are potential defendants in medical malpractice or medication error lawsuits that seek damages on behalf of patients harmed by medication errors or the family members of deceased victims.

 Salvi, Schostok & Pritchard P.C., can evaluate the circumstances of your or your loved one’s injury or death if it followed a steroid injection administered for back pain between July and September 2012.
-Our attorneys work with accredited medical experts to determine whether pharmacological and healthcare standards have been met, and will be able to advise you about the legal options available to you.
+Our medical negligence attorneys work with accredited medical experts to determine whether pharmacological and healthcare standards have been met, and will be able to advise you about the legal options available to you.

 Please contact the medication error attorneys of Salvi, Schostok & Pritchard P.C., for a free, no-obligation consultation.
 Call our toll-free number or use our online contact form.